 When it comes to transnational activity, MIZS hosts the National Contact Points (NCP) network for H2020, offering advice and raising awareness concerning cooperation from Slovenian research community.
 The ministry representatives sit in the EC Programming Committees.
 MIZS also participated in some Joint Program Initiatives (JPIs).

-The Ministry of Economy, Industry and Competitiveness (MINECO), through the Secretariat of State for Research, Development and Innovation and the State Research Agency (AEI), is the department of the General State Administration responsible for elaborating and implementing government policies on scientific research, technological development and innovation in all sectors, as well as for coordinating state-owned research institutions.
+The State Research Agency (AEI), is responsible for elaborating and implementing government policies on scientific research, technological development and innovation in all sectors, as well as for coordinating state-owned research institutions.
 In particular the AEI is responsible for the management and financing of public funds for R & D & I based on the State programmes and strategic actions of the State Plan for Scientific and Technical Research and for Innovation 2013-2016, in line with the Spanish Strategy of Science, Technology and Innovation 2013-2020.